sanahmuz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Replace all chars A and c from input Z and e respec Remove all letters c and C from input
 Reverse input
+Display all users and their home dirs sorted by users based on /etc/passwd file